microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 }
 ```

-## Create the application on Azure Spring Cloud
+## Create the application on Azure Spring Apps

-As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `city-service` application in your Azure Spring Cloud instance:
+As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `city-service` application in your Azure Spring Apps instance:

 ```bash
 az spring-cloud app create -n city-service --runtime-version Java_11